mhenke/cfwheels-training/03-tags.md

 ### Listing Articles by Tag

 The links for our tags are showing up, but if you click on them you'll get our old friend, the "Wheels.ViewNotFound".
-Createyour `/controllers/Tags.cfc` and add a `show` method like this:
+Create your `/controllers/Tags.cfc` and add a `show` method like this:

 ~~~~ {lang="cfm"}